 So, again, they want to pick these little things in a passage, these little nuances in a word, and ignore the vast instruction of Scripture.
 That’s why you can take an 18-year-old kid, put him on a bicycle, let him ride around and confuse people because you give him this simplistic formula with just a few little verses and a few nuances, and the truth of the matter is, if you get involved with one of these people, you can literally take them apart if you understand the broad, sweeping reality of Scripture because they don’t know that.
 They only know the little formulas that they have been taught, okay?
 Good question.

 We have time for one more.
 Yes, sir, step up there.

-Only he couldn’t get it all the way in to history, he just put it back in holy history.
-So he was called a neo-orthodox cause it was a new kind of orthodoxy that allowed for all of this but not in history, but in the Heiokiachik-da-lickta, whatever that is...holy history.
+Only he couldn’t get it all the way into history, he just put it back in holy history.
+So he was called a neo-orthodox because it was a new kind of orthodoxy, which allowed for all of this but not in Historie but in holy history, whatever that is, holy history.

-So, Karl Barth’s approach to Genesis was the same as his approach to the resurrection.
+So Karl Barth’s approach to Genesis was the same as his approach to the resurrection.
 It’s always the same with him.
-It is not orthodoxy.
-It is not orthodoxy.
+It is not orthodoxy - it is not orthodoxy.
 It is called neo-orthodoxy, it is liberalism in another dress.
-And, of course, he would...he would call Genesis 1 to 11 nothing more than sort of spiritual saga, spiritual narrative, spiritual poetry.
+And, of course, he would call Genesis 1 to 11 nothing more than a sort of spiritual saga, spiritual narrative, spiritual poetry.